paulross/PyCppContainers/docs/sphinx/source/user_defined_types.rst

         return NULL;
     }

-Add this in to the module methods so they look like this:
+Add this in to the module methods so they look now like this:

 .. code-block:: cpp